hashicorp/terraform-provider-azuread/docs/index.md

 * `partner_id` - (Optional) A UUID that is [registered](https://docs.microsoft.com/azure/marketplace/azure-partner-customer-usage-attribution#register-guids-and-offers) with Microsoft to facilitate partner resource usage attribution.
 This can also be sourced from the `ARM_PARTNER_ID` environment variable.

+* `retry_limit` - (Optional) Specifies a custom default retry limit for API requests.
+Defaults to 9.
+Can be increased to smooth out eventual consistency errors.
+Must be an integer between 1 and 100.
+This can also be sourced from the `AAD_RETRY_LIMIT` environment variable.

 It's also possible to use multiple Provider blocks within a single Terraform configuration, for example to work with resources across multiple Azure Active Directory Tenants or Environments - more information can be found [in the documentation for Providers](https://www.terraform.io/docs/configuration/providers.html#alias-multiple-provider-configurations).

 ---